top of page

 The field of psychoneuroimmunology (PNI) is broadly interested in understanding how psychological factors impact our health and disease vulnerability as well as how our health impacts how we feel, think, and behave.

-One of our central interests is in understanding the role of mitochondrial and metabolic dysfunction in the development of cancer-related fatigue.
-Using mouse models of cancer and a curative regimen of chemoradiation, we aim to better understand the mechanisms by which cancer and treatment disrupt cellular energy production.
-This research is being conducted in collaboration with Robert Dantzer at MD Anderson Cancer Center.
+One of our central interests is in understanding the role of inflammation, mitochondria, and metabolic dysfunction in the development of depression and fatigue associated with chronic diseases.
+Using mouse models, we aim to better understand the mechanisms by which hyperglycemia, cancer, and cancer treatment disrupt cellular energy production.